Skip to Main Content

 Note: Library staff can auto-sort Citations in Alma, but should avoid doing so in Leganto.
 This enables us to sort the list however we'd like on the Alma side while we're working on the Reading List, while not interfering with the Citation order the instructor prefers on the student-facing Leganto side.

-1. At the top of the Reading List, click the drop-down menu Sort By and choose the facet to sort by:
+2. At the top of the Reading List, click the Sort By dropdown menu and choose the facet to sort by:

 Most of the sort facets are self-explanatory; Instructor Order will sort the list to match the order of the Citations on the Leganto side.